grain_icon Ontologies Search | Browse | Ontology Submission | Tutorial | FAQ | Help

 -"-

-Gramene is collaborating with The Plant Ontology Consortium (POC) to develop a controlled vocabulary for plant structure (anatomy) and growth stages.
+Gramene is collaborating with The Plant Ontology Consortium (POC) to develop a controlled vocabulary to describe plant anatomy and the stages of plant development.

 BROWSE